Skip to main content

 Non-credit course.

 This course will offer students the necessary tools to be able to navigate their academic journey inside and outside the classroom, focusing on obtaining a more successful outcome through active learning activities.
 Weekly attendance is mandatory, and completion of all assignments is required to successfully pass SASP001.
-The outcome of this non-credit course is a "pass" or "fail" evaluation weighted at 60%.
 This course runs 12-weeks in both the Fall or Winter terms.

 Additional course of your choice